Kyoto Fall Foliage 2025/2026: When and Where to See

 • Explore the charming onsen town streets, and check in to a ryokan with a private open-air bath, where you can unwind with red leaves all around.

-How to Avoid Crowds During Autumn Leaves Season in Kyoto
+Tips for Autumn Leaves Season in Kyoto

 What to Wear & Bring in Kyoto's Autumn